 Fresenius is subject to comprehensive government regulation and control in nearly all countries.
-This is especially true in the United States and Germany and, in the future, will be true in Spain.
 In addition, Fresenius must comply with general rules of law, which differ from country to country.
-There could be far-reaching legal repercussions should Fresenius fail to comply with these laws or regulations.
+There could be far-reaching legal repercussions or reputation damage should Fresenius fail to comply with these laws or regulations.

 We must comply with these rules and regulations, which particularly monitor the safety and effectiveness of our medical products and services.
+Corruption is a core risk area across all business segments.
+Antitrust law and data protection are further significant risk areas.
 Therefore, it is of special importance to us that our compliance programs and guidelines are adhered to.
 Through compliance, we aim to meet our own expectations and those of our partners, and to orient our business activities to generally accepted standards and local laws and regulations.